micnncim/kubectl-reap/README.md

 ### Caveat

-- It's recommended to run this plugin as dry-run (`client` or `server`) or interactive mode before actually running it to examine what resources will be deleted, especially if you want to run it in a production environment.
+- It's recommended to run this plugin as dry-run (`--dry-run=client` or `--dry-run=server`) or interactive mode (`--interactive`) before actually running it to examine what resources will be deleted, especially if you want to run it in a production environment.
 - Even if you use `--namespace kube-system` or `--all-namespaces`, this plugin never deletes any resources in `kube-system` so that it prevents unexpected resource deletion.

 ## Background